 The version 8 checklists are designed to make the audit comprehensive and accurate such that auditors can evaluate the compliance of businesses with respect to various aspects such as corporate policies, management commitment, food safety and quality risks, and employee hygiene practices and training.
 The checklist is now lessened from 6 chapters to 5 as food defense is added to chapter 4.
 The wording in the checklist is now more consistent and clear to clarify the intention of requirements better.
 The IFS provides a comparison for version 7 and 8 checklists, and the document lists the changes for each provision, which gives companies a quick and easy overview and helps them prepare for their first version 8 audit.

 Many of the modifications presented in version 8 integrate better conformance to these global standards.
-For instance, the term ‘assessment’ is now ‘audit’ and is defined based on IS0 22003-2 as a combination of various evaluation activities, including inspection, testing, and the management system, and it is now necessary that one out of every three inspections be unaware as per the GFSI rule.
+For instance, the term ‘assessment’ is now ‘audit’ and is defined based on ISO 22003-2 as a combination of various evaluation activities, including inspection, testing, and the management system, and it is now necessary that one out of every three inspections be unaware as per the GFSI rule.

 There are some minor wording updates in 6 of the knockout requirements.